mhvue/AdventCal/README.md

 # dinosaurAdventCal
-dinosaur advent calendar v2 with a mongoDB
+dinosaur advent calendar v2 with a MySQL as the db and Sequelize as ORM